 J’s tend to establish deadlines and to take them seriously, expecting others to do the same.
 P’s tend to look upon deadlines as mere alarm clocks that buzz at a given time, but can easily be turned off or ignored, in favor of catching an extra forty winks.
 P’s tend to treat a deadline more as a signal to start a project, than part of a timeline for completion.

-As iNtuitive-Feeling women in Sparkle School, we are especially interested in how the J and P preferences inform us when it comes to our ability to honor our uniqueness as the precious gift it is.
+As iNtuitive-Feeling women in NF Learning Lab, we are especially interested in how the J and P preferences inform us when it comes to our ability to honor our uniqueness as the precious gift it is.
 We tend to hold that everyone is creative––that we are all creating, all of the time, every time we make decisions, and take actions.
 However, we live in a Sensing-majority world, where creativity is seen as a kind of ‘sideline specialty’ to life.
 This is part of the reason why we NF types can feel unseen and unheard in our broader culture.
 We learn to equate being creative with being ‘artistic’, ‘inventive’, or just ‘brainy’ like Einstein.
 We often do not have the support we need to fully develop and express our unique, creative insights!
 But doesn’t it make sense, that the way we organize our lives is directly related to the way we organize our thoughts?
 So, the more we know about how we organize life, the more the world of creative thoughts opens up to us, and nowhere does this become more apparent, than when we explore our J and P preferences.